fulldecent/github-pages-template/README.md

    yarn install
    ```

-Note: if you want to install GitHub Copilot, use this approach <https://code.visualstudio.com/docs/remote/ssh#_always-installed-extensions> for your configuration rather than adding to the site config.
+Note: if you want to install GitHub Copilot, use [always-installed extensions](https://code.visualstudio.com/docs/remote/ssh#_always-installed-extensions) rather than editing your site config.

 ### Build the site